Badgerati/Pode.Web/docs/Tutorials/Events.md

 ## Element Specific

-The events listed above are general events supported by almost every component.
+The events listed above are general events supported by almost every element.
 However some elements, like Audio, have their own specific events, and these can be found on the element's document page.

 For example, the Audio element has a `play` event which can be registered as follows: